-25.3 Evidence required
+26.3 Evidence required

-- (a) Where requested to do so by the employer, an employee who has taken personal/carer's leave or compassionate leave must provide a medical certificate or such other evidence as will prove to the employer's reasonable satisfaction that the leave was taken for a reason set out in the NES. - (b) Where the employer is not satisfied by the evidence provided by an employee under clause 25.3(a), any dispute may be dealt with in accordance with the procedure at clause 32-Dispute resolution.
+- (a) If requested by the employer, the employee must provide a medical certificate or such other evidence as will prove to the employer's reasonable satisfaction that the absence from work was for the reasons set out in the NES. - (b) If the proof is disputed, such a dispute may be dealt with in accordance with the dispute resolution procedure.

-25.4 Deduction of personal leave
+26.4 Deduction of personal leave

-Paid personal/carer's leave taken by an employee must be deducted from the employee's paid personal/carer's leave entitlement as follows:
+Any personal leave taken must be deducted from the employee's personal leave entitlement as follows:

-- (a) where the absence is for fewer than half the ordinary hours component of the shift, no deduction; or - (b) in any other case, the full ordinary hours component of the shift will be deducted.
+- (a) where the absence is for fewer than half the ordinary hours component of the shift, no deduction; or - (b) in all other cases, the full ordinary hour's component of the shift will be deducted for each absence.